ubi15/draw_curved_edges/README.md

 Some features are tunable as the possibility to change (or not) the nodes and edges size.

+Usage is straightforward: just install python2, numpy, matplotlib and networkx and prepare a file with the following syntax (with no header lines):

+SourceID   TargetID   EdgeWeight

+and you're ready to go!

-A little sample of what "draw_curved_edges" can do is the following image!
+A little sample of what 'draw_curved_edges' can do when reading the attached file edge_list.dat is the following image!

 ![](https://github.com/ubi15/draw_curved_edges/blob/master/My_Graph.jpg)